holmesredding/theholmespage2000/blog/css.md

   <div class="sw-page-bg">
     <div class="sw-page-card">
       <h3>Starfield Test Section</h3>
-      <p>This is how content appears on special themed pages like Path of the Jedi.</p>
+      <p>This shows how content appears on themed pages like Path of the Jedi.</p>
     </div>
   </div>
 </div>